 Despite Jersey’s compact size of nine miles by five, there is a large road network of around 550 miles meaning getting from one end of the island to the other can be achieved in no time.
-There is a variety of different modes of transport, from a hire car or bringing your own to enjoy these roads, to a gentle walk along cliff tops and coast or cycle ride along the island’s ‘green lanes’ or the comprehensive bus service.
+There is a variety of different ways of getting around Jersey, from a hire car or bringing your own to enjoy these roads, to a gentle walk along cliff tops and coast or cycle ride along the island’s ‘green lanes’ or the comprehensive bus service.
 We have listed out all the most popular ways to get around Jersey:

-The parish of Saint Helier is the centre of the island-wide bus services, which cover all the major tourist attractions.
-If you’re planning a Jersey city break, a bus is the only mode of transport you’ll need to use.
-The buses start and finish from the new Liberation bus station in Saint Helier and provide a comprehensive network of routes around the Island.
+The parish of St Helier is the centre of the island-wide bus services, which cover all the major Jersey tourist attractions.
+If you’re planning a Jersey city break, a bus is the only mode of Jersey transport you’ll need to use.
+The buses in Jersey start and finish from the new Liberation bus station in St Helier and provide a comprehensive network of routes around the Island.

 Linking many rural communities, sights and attractions which are located in sparsely populated corners of the island, these can easily be accessed and enjoyed thanks to the bus service.
 ‘Explorer tickets’ offer unlimited travel on buses, representing good value for money, and run to the majority of the Islands key attractions.